coreinfrastructure/best-practices-badge/doc/other.md

 -   Review all comment replies on https://lists.coreinfrastructure.org/pipermail/cii-badges/2016-December/000347.html

+-   Kevin Wall: "If passing+2 is going to be the highest back level, I'd also like to see some sort of mandatory code inspection (possibly SAST assisted), and when applicable, some sort of DAST (for APIs, probably just fuzzing), where failed tests would have to be added to the regression test suite."

 - It would be quite plausible to add many requirements specific to security. for example, it would be plausible to require that a system meet the requirements (or a specified subset) of the